+Ai Chi Katas is a movement technique in the water that has incredible benefits.
 Opening the heart is much more than a comforting proverbial phrase.
 The pressure we feel in our chest when we suffer an emotional trauma is caused by the tension of the muscles around the heart.
 Ai Chi is a graceful aquatic exercise that combines Eastern and Western philosophies and focuses in that particular area of the body, to open the heart chakra and renovate the flow of restorative energy including mental, physical, and spiritual energies.

-Ai Chi comprises a succession of movements and fast and slow breathing techniques similar to those found in Tai Chi, with the significant difference that is Ai Chi is practiced in water.
+Ai Chi comprises a succession of 19 movements (called katas) and fast and slow breathing techniques similar to those found in Tai Chi, with the significant difference that is Ai Chi is practiced in water.
 The gentle exercises are performed standing with the body submerged up to the shoulders.
 The goal is to unlock the energy of the heart center stimulating the nervous system.
 Movement is slow and continuous, with attention to body alignment, and accompanied with deep diaphragmatic breathing and a calm meditative state of mind.
 Mental focus is on flowing movement, proper body alignment, and coordinated breathing, and can also involve attention to philosophical or aesthetic concepts.

 With the practice of this technique, we can reach a state of relaxation similar to the one you obtain with deep meditation.
 Ai Chi was developed by Professor Jun Konno of the Aquadynamics Institute in Yokohama, Japan, using elements of hydrokinetic therapy (or physiotherapy) and Chi Kung or Qigong.